FreeClimbAPI/java-sdk/docs/DefaultApi.md

     DefaultApi apiInstance = new DefaultApi(defaultClient);

-    CreateWebRTCToken createWebRTCToken = new CreateWebRTCToken(); // CreateWebRTCToken | Information needed to craft a JWT compatible with the platforms WebRTC APIs
+    CreateWebRTCToken createWebRTCToken = new CreateWebRTCToken(to={ E.164 formatted phone number to which calls using this token will be made. }, from={ E.164 formatted phone number owned by the reqeusting account from which calls using this token will be made. }, uses={ number of times this token may be used for a WebRTC call }); // CreateWebRTCToken | Information needed to craft a JWT compatible with the platforms WebRTC APIs try {

-    try {
       String result = apiInstance.makeAWebrtcJwt(createWebRTCToken);
       System.out.println(result);